 As you go through the article, you can also watch the following video:

 Concepts and Theory – How Do Decision Trees Work?

 You already know decision trees very well from your own experience as a human-being.
 Decision trees represent a structured way of making decisions – each decision opens up new branches.
 By answering a bunch of questions, you will ultimately land on the recommended outcome.

 Basic Example: Choose Your Study Subject using a Decision Tree

-Decision trees are used for classification problems such as “which subject should I study, given my interests?”.
+For example, decision trees are used for classification problems such as “which subject should I study, given my interests?”.
 You start at the top.
-Now, you repeatedly answer questions (select the choices that describe your features best).
+Now, you repeatedly answer questions by selecting the choices that describe your features best.
 Finally, you reach a leaf node of the tree.
 This is the recommended class based on your feature selection.

 There are many nuances to decision tree learning.
 For example, in the above figure, the first question carries more weight than the last question.
 If you like maths, the decision tree will never recommend you art or linguistics.
 This is useful because some features may be much more important for the classification decision than others.
 For example, a classification system that predicts your current health may use your sex (feature) to practically rule out many diseases (classes).

 Hence, the order of the decision nodes lends itself for performance optimizations: place the features at the top that have a high impact on the final classification.
 Decision tree learning will then aggregate the questions that do not have a high impact on the final classification as shown in the next graphic:

 Suppose the full decision tree looks like the tree on the left.
 For any combination of features, there is a separate classification outcome (the tree leaves).
 However, some features may not give you any additional information with respect to the classification problem (e.g. the first

 “Language” decision node in the example).
 Decision tree learning would effectively get rid of these nodes for efficiency reasons.
 This is called “pruning”.